-AWE Limited is an independent, Australian energy company focused on upstream gas and oil opportunities.
-Established in 1997 and listed on the Australian Securities Exchange (ASX: AWE), the company is based in Sydney with a project office in Perth.
-AWE has a substantial portfolio of production, development and exploration assets based in Australia, Indonesia and New Zealand.
+AWE Limited is an independent Australian energy company focused on upstream oil and gas opportunities.
+Established in 1997 and listed on the Australian Securities Exchange (ASX: AWE), the company's headquarters is in Sydney with an office in Perth.
+AWE has a substantial portfolio of production, development and exploration assets in Australia, Indonesia and New Zealand.